-Living Anthropologically is an anthropology blog launched in 2011, with over 400,000 unique pageviews by 2014.
+Living Anthropologically is an anthropology blog launched in 2011, with over 600,000 unique pageviews so far.
 Living Anthropologically began as a supplement for anthropology courses.
 For current courses, follow along with Introduction to Anthropology courses and as a comment on Anthropology Textbooks for four-fields anthropology courses.

-Living Anthropologically was motivated to address what Thomas Hylland Eriksen expressed in Engaging Anthropology: “Anthropology should have changed the world, yet the subject is almost invisible in the public sphere outside the academy.”
+Living Anthropologically attempts to address what Thomas Hylland Eriksen expressed in Engaging Anthropology: “Anthropology should have changed the world, yet the subject is almost invisible in the public sphere outside the academy.”
 The Living Anthropologically project is to make anthropological findings visible in the public sphere, drawing upon undergraduate teaching to highlight the most relevant lessons of anthropology.

 Please explore the blog.
-Here are the top nine “greatest hits” from Living Anthropologically for 2011-2014:
+Here are the top nine “greatest hits” from Living Anthropologically: